Mandelbrot MPI and MPFR

 Strange Attractors

-Strange Attractors are a set of 3D parametric derivatives that describe the gradient of an oscillating system.
-They were discovered/derived while using the Navier-Stokes equation to study oscillating fluid systems such as chemical reactions and weather patterns.
+Strange Attractors are a chaotic set of 3D parametric differential equations that describe an oscillating system.
+They were discovered while using the Navier-Stokes equation to study oscillating fluid systems such as chemical reactions and weather patterns.
 I decided to research them, and this project was produced from it.
-The main product of this project can be found here, a website where you can change the color, length, and equations that describe these beautiful systems.
+The main product of this project can be found here, a website where you can change the attributes that describe these beautiful systems and interact with them.
 Since they are 3D, you can also spin them around and zoom in and out.
-I first learned about these systems a while ago from a coding train video and my other sources to find and understand these strange attractors are found on the GitHub repository here.
+I first learned about these systems a while ago from a coding train video and my other sources to find and understand these strange attractors are found on the remote repository here.

 Lyapunov Fractal